Anri-Lombard/Anri-Lombard/README.md

     "Working out",
     "Programming as often as possible"
   ],
-  dislikes: ["addiction in any form", "especially youtube"] }
+  dislikes: ["addiction in any form", "especially youtube"],
+  favoriteTech: "React.js"
+}
 ```